CSNG-MFF/mozaik/README.rst

 Now you can install in this protected environment all other dependencies::

-  pip3 install numpy scipy mpi4py matplotlib==2.1.1 quantities lazyarray interval Pillow param==1.5.1 parameters neo==0.8.0 cython pynn psutil future requests libboost-all-dev
+  pip3 install numpy scipy mpi4py matplotlib==2.1.1 quantities lazyarray interval Pillow param==1.5.1 parameters neo==0.8.0 cython pynn psutil future requests

 Next we will manually install several packages.
 It is probably the best if you create a separate directory in an appropriate place, where you will download and install the packages from.